 490. Ghost or spirits can influence people for good or bad.

 After going over the whole ten pages, and seeing the same sort of weirdness.
 When he looked up, Angela was standing beside him, a cup of coffee in her hand.

 “Are you sure these are the right questions?” he asked.
-“Isn’t this just an admin job?”
+“Isn’t this just a admin/research job?”

 She smiled again and knelt down a bit to place the cup on the glass coffee table in front of him

-“It’s just a standard psychological test, Mr. Bellamy, It’s a government thing.
+“It’s just a standard psychological test, Mr. Bellamy, It’s mostly a government thing.
 We’ve all taken it” she replied.
 “I wouldn’t be concerned, though.
 Just answer honestly.
-Again, it’s entirely for insurance purposes.
-Benefits here are quite generous, so Mr. Palantine prefers to get thing right from the get go.”
+It’s entirely for insurance purposes.
+Benefits here are quite generous, so Mr. Palantine prefers to get things right from the get go.”

 “Government?” he asked her.
 Government and getting things right weren’t exactly synonymous in his mind either.

 Then she stood back up, walking on her heels back to her desk, her rear end swaying in her knee-length skirt as she did.

 Gary let out a breath, loosened his tie.